Tomokazu Matsuyama is a contemporary New York based Japanese artist who explores his bi-cultural upbringing through his unique artistic style. He...

 You may not know her name but you surely know her works.
 Tamara de Lempicka (1898-1980) is the icon of a modern woman, the epitome of Art Deco.
-She created out portraits in her unique style by blending Renaissance, Neoclassical, and Cubist influences in her own revolutionary way.
-We had the opportunity to chat with her great-granddaughter, Marisa de Lempicka, about her great-grandmother’s artistic career, originality, and also why you will never see a bad picture of the artist.
+She created portraits in her unique style by blending Renaissance, Neoclassical, and Cubist influences in her own revolutionary way.
+We had the opportunity to chat with her great-granddaughter, Marisa de Lempicka, about her great-grandmother’s artistic career, originality, and also why you will never see a bad picture of her.

 Marisa de Lempicka, along with her sister, Cristina, and their mother, Victoria (who is the daughter of Lempicka’s only child, Marie Christine, known as Kizette) maintain the artist’s estate.
 Through the Estate of Tamara de Lempicka, LLC, her family ensures Lempicka’s legacy continues to thrive and grow through myriad avenues, including the media, publications, exhibitions, and appropriately, through fashion.